 2009 and 2010 saw dramatic development of a key element in LEMA's mission, the Permanent Collection, with the addition of fine art works by many of the exhibitors.
 LEMA was nominated for a 2009 United Arts of Central Florida Arts Award for Community Engagement.
 Among the most significant, groundbreaking exhibits was WACKO: LIBERAL ARTS & AUTISM SPECTRUM PROJECT an exhibit of works by high functioning autistic youngsters for UA's ArtsFest 2009/10.
 Also, LEMA established the Bonnie Gillespie Reference Library, with a collection of art reference books.
 Additionally, the FRIENDS Literary Guild selects, reads and then reviews art-related fiction and non-fiction books during a monthly meeting.

 2012 saw a move to Ferran Park, on Lake Eustis.
-Programs and exhibitions have grown considerably.
+During the next few years, its programs and exhibitions grew considerably.
 In 2016 LEMA was awarded the Lake County Chamber Coalition's Cultural Award.